worstprgr/livepy/README.md

 usage: live.py [-h] [-p PORT] html

 positional arguments:
-  html                  The relative or absolute path of your html file.
+  html                  The file name of your html.
 You can omit the file extension ".html" if you want.

 options:
   -h, --help            show this help message and exit